tmtxt/tmtxt.github.com/_posts/2012-12-28-conkeror-reopen-closed-tab.md

 <!-- more -->

-Next, rewrite the built in close buffer function to make Conkeror save the current tab URL before closing it.
+Next, rewrite the built-in close buffer function to make Conkeror save the current tab URL before closing it.
 In the code below I save only maximum 10 closed buffers.
-If you want you can set it more.
+If you want you can set it to more.

 {% highlight javascript %}
 //save the URL of the current buffer before closing it